 - Garlic - Great for strengthening the immune system and as a bonus, it also contains vitamin C. Chewing fresh parsley can offset undesirable ‘garlic breath’.

-- Reishi, shiitake and maitake mushrooms - Popular with wellness enthusiasts; they contain beta glucans which help build up a healthy strong immune system.
+- Reishi, shiitake and maitake mushrooms - Popular for good reason; they contain beta glucans which help build up a healthy strong immune system.

 Along with foods, minimising exposure and transmission is the surest way to protect ourselves and others.